 Mobile batteries haven’t really been something to get excited about.
 A couple years ago they were novel but they are becoming as ubiquitous as smart phones themselves.
 All sorts of sizes & shapes have been floating around ranging from monster-sized bricks to form-fitting sleeves like Mophie’s Juice Pack.
 Yet, I’ve never quite found a portable charging solution that packed enough power, was portable enough, charged quick enough and was versatile enough to make it a great solution for portable charging needs.

 Thankfully, Jackery has released three products that all offer ultra fast charging, huge capacity and fantastic form factors.
 The Mini (2,600 mAh), The Bar (5,600 mAh) and The Giant (10,400 mAh) all sport pretty stylish looks along with some cool features.
-Read on to learn why these Jackery products make for the best portable charging solutions available and how you can win a Jackery Mini!
+Read on to learn why these Jackery products make for the best portable charging solutions available.

 The Problem: When on the go, like traveling for business, hitting summer festivals or any other time you are away from AC sockets for an extended period, your gadgets crave power.
 Tablets, e-readers, smartphones, noise-canceling headphones, portable GPS units, gaming devices, portable music players – the list goes on and on.
 Some smartphone users, of course, have the luxury of removable batteries but having a spare battery only solves the recharging needs for that device.
 Many people, including iPhone users and Nexus 4 users, don’t have that ability.
 A portable, external battery can be a Godsend.
 However, many have charging rates of a slow trickle and don’t have much capacity even though they can be quite heavy.
 Also, many lose their power quite quickly, even when not charging.
 Jackery solves all these issues providing blazing fast charging, extremely lightweight, beefy capacity and can hold its power for six months.